Optimising your electricity usage

 Saving money through off-peak use

-To relieve that pressure, energy providers introduced Off-Peak periods to reward people for using their energy mindfully.
-Customers with a smart meter and time of use pricing can take advantage of Off-Peak periods.
-By timing your appliances to begin later at night you can reduce pressure on the network and save money on your next energy bill.
+To relieve that pressure, energy providers introduced off-peak periods, rewarding people for using their energy at times when demand for electricity is low.
+Customers with a smart meter can take advantage of these lower off-peak prices if they are on a time of use pricing plan.
+For example, by timing your appliances to begin later at night you can reduce pressure on the network and save money on your next energy bill.

 Ausgrid provides its network prices to electricity retailers who can then choose how they pass on these network charges, taking into account their own pricing strategies and priorities.
 Your time of use periods may differ depending on your retailer.